| Title | Detention |

 HowLongToBeat Time: Main + Sides (4 Hours) | My Clear Time: 2hrs 29min

-Red Candle Games drew inspiration from literary works such as George Orwell’s 1984, Taiwanese New Wave cinema, and classic horror titles like Silent Hill, Lone Survivor, and The Cat Lady.
-The team aimed to depict “under constrained circumstances, a nobody pursuing freedom” and chose the horror genre as the most effective medium for this story.
+Influences included 1984, Taiwanese New Wave cinema, and classic horror like Silent Hill, Lone Survivor, and The Cat Lady.
+The goal was to portray “a nobody pursuing freedom under constrained circumstances,” with horror as the vehicle.

 The development team for Detention includes: